| Courier-Authlib | | | Home | | | Release notes | | | Installation | | | Documentation |

 a script, the value can be provided on standard input.value

 delete fields from an existing record.
-Use "del
+Use "del" to delete all fields in

 the existing record, plus the record itself.